mmartinortiz/rgb-led-matrix-space-invaders/Readme.md

 # The RGB Matrix Space Invaders

 This project started during the 2020 Chrismas after I bought an RGB Matrix to play around.
 My goal with this game is to put the matrix in use and learn how to build a video game from scratch (without help of any framwork).
+You can also find this project with some more detailed instructions at [Make: Projects](https://makeprojects.com/project/led-space-invaders).

 Running in the Raspberry Pi